Best API for Prediction Markets in 2026 (Kalshi, Polymarket)

 Which API Should You Use?

 If you're building a price monitor, research tool, or arbitrage scanner: Start with the Prediction Hunt API.
-You get five platforms — Kalshi, Polymarket, PredictIt, ProphetX, and Opinion — with a consistent schema and no Web3 auth.
+Five platforms — Kalshi, Polymarket, PredictIt, ProphetX, Opinion — with a consistent schema and no Web3 auth.
 The /api/v2/matching-markets endpoint does the cross-platform comparison work that would take months to replicate manually.

-If you're building a Polymarket-specific execution bot: You need the Polymarket CLOB API.
+If you're building a Polymarket-specific execution bot: You need the Polymarket API (CLOB).
 Use py-clob-client to manage the authentication complexity.
 Complement it with Prediction Hunt to monitor prices on Kalshi and Opinion simultaneously.

-If you're building a Kalshi-specific execution bot: You need the Kalshi REST API.
+If you're building a Kalshi-specific execution bot: You need the Kalshi API (REST).
 Budget time for RSA key setup and session refresh logic.
 Use Prediction Hunt as the intelligence layer to surface opportunities before routing execution to Kalshi.

 If you're building on Opinion: Opinion's protocol is crypto-native with a taker-only fee model that rewards limit order traders.
 Go direct to their API for execution.
 Use Prediction Hunt to monitor how Opinion prices compare to Polymarket and Kalshi on the same event.